-When I first sat with ayahuasca in 2014, my mind was completely blown by the things I learned and the way she revealed things so eloquently to me.
-Now almost 2021, as I continue to drink and continue to grow, here are a few of the main lessons that continue to come up time and time again.
+The first time I experienced ayahuasca was in 2014 and my mind was completely blown by the things I learned.
+The mother spirit revealed things so eloquently, simply, and beautifully.
+More than 7 years later, as I continue to sit in ayahuasca ceremonies and continue to grow, here are a few of the lessons that continue to come up time and time again.

 1. Everything is connected – The first thing ayahuasca taught me is that everything, literally EVERYTHING – is connected.
 From the tiniest bug, a blade of grass, the mighty ancient trees growing for 100s of years to every human on earth, we all share a cosmic connection.
-What affects one with undoubtedly affect all others, even if that effect is unconscious.
+What affects one will undoubtedly affect all others, even if that effect is unconscious.
 We must become aware, be kind to each other and respect the earth and all life on it.
 Nothing is insignificant.
 Every action toward each other and this earth has consequences that ripple and domino through time.
 We must honor and celebrate our connectedness through our actions – with compassion and love.